 Does USCIS require a notarized translation?

-No. Under 8 CFR § 103.2(b)(3), USCIS requires a certified translation — a full English translation accompanied by a signed Certificate of Accuracy from a competent translator.
-Notarization is not required for USCIS submissions.
-USCIS removed the notarization requirement in 2011.
-If a translation provider tells you that you need a notarized translation specifically for USCIS, that is not accurate.
+No. Under 8 CFR § 103.2(b)(3), USCIS requires a certified translation, a full English translation accompanied by a signed Certificate of Accuracy from a competent translator.
+Notarization isn’t required for USCIS submissions; USCIS removed that requirement in 2011.
+If a translation provider tells you that you need a notarized translation specifically for USCIS, that’s not accurate.
 You may need notarization for other institutions (certain courts, state agencies, some employers), but not for USCIS.

 Do I need an ATA-certified translator for USCIS?

-No. The ATA (American Translators Association) credential is a respected voluntary professional certification, but it is not legally required by USCIS, by federal courts, or by New York State courts.
-The governing regulation requires a competent translator to certify the translation — it does not specify that the translator hold any particular credential.
-Using an ATA-certified translator may add reassurance about quality, but its absence does not invalidate a properly certified translation.
+No. The ATA (American Translators Association) credential is a respected voluntary professional certification, but it isn’t legally required by USCIS, by federal courts, or by New York State courts.
+The governing regulation requires a competent translator to certify the translation; it doesn’t specify that the translator hold any particular credential.
+Using an ATA-certified translator can add reassurance about quality, but its absence doesn’t invalidate a properly certified translation.

 What should the Certificate of Accuracy say?

 The Certificate of Accuracy must state, at minimum: (1) that the translation is complete and accurate, (2) that the translator is competent to translate from the source language into English, and (3) it must be signed by the translator.
 A typical formulation reads: “I, [name], am competent to translate from [language] into English and certify that the attached translation of [document title] is true and accurate to the best of my abilities.”
-The certificate must be individually prepared for each document — a blanket certification covering multiple documents is not accepted by USCIS.
+The certificate has to be prepared individually for each document; a blanket certification covering several documents won’t pass with USCIS.

 Can I translate my own documents for USCIS?

-USCIS policy states that a petitioner or applicant cannot certify the accuracy of their own translation.
-The translator must be someone other than the applicant.
-There is no prohibition on a qualified friend or family member translating your documents, as long as they are genuinely competent in both languages and can honestly attest to that competency — but in practice, using a professional service eliminates any risk that USCIS will question the translation’s reliability.
+USCIS policy says a petitioner or applicant cannot certify the accuracy of their own translation.
+The translator has to be someone other than the applicant.
+Nothing prohibits a qualified friend or family member from translating your documents, as long as they’re genuinely competent in both languages and can honestly attest to that competency, but in practice, using a professional service removes any risk that USCIS will question the translation’s reliability.

 How long does a certified translation take?

 Standard turnaround for a single-document certified translation is typically one to three business days.
-A simple, one-page birth certificate can often be completed in 24 hours.
-Longer documents — multi-page transcripts, court records spanning many pages, or packages of several documents — take longer.
+A simple, one-page birth certificate can often be finished in 24 hours.
+Longer documents, multi-page transcripts, court records running many pages, or packages of several documents, take more time.
 Rush service is available for urgent deadlines.
-When you submit your quote request, we will confirm the turnaround time for your specific documents before you commit to the order.
+When you submit your quote request, we’ll confirm the turnaround time for your specific documents before you commit to the order.

 Do courts in New York accept certified translations?

 Federal courts and New York State courts accept certified translations for documentary evidence.
-Requirements can vary by court and by the nature of the proceeding — some courts may request notarization, and evidentiary rules can impose additional requirements for authentication of foreign public documents (such as apostilles).
-If you are submitting a translation to a New York court, we recommend confirming the specific requirements with the clerk’s office or your attorney, and communicating those requirements to us when you request the translation.
+Requirements can vary by court and by the nature of the proceeding; some courts may request notarization, and evidentiary rules can add requirements for authentication of foreign public documents (such as apostilles).
+If you’re submitting a translation to a New York court, confirm the specific requirements with the clerk’s office or your attorney, and pass those requirements to us when you request the translation.

 Are your certified translations accepted by CUNY, SUNY, and other NYC universities?

-Our certified translations are prepared in accordance with the standards most New York universities and credential evaluation agencies require.
+Our certified translations are prepared in line with the standards most New York universities and credential evaluation agencies require.
 Institutions such as CUNY and SUNY generally require translations by a professional translator accompanied by a certification of accuracy.
-We recommend confirming the specific submission format with the admissions office of the institution you are applying to, as requirements can differ between programs and between evaluation agencies.
+We recommend confirming the specific submission format with the admissions office of the institution you’re applying to, since requirements can differ between programs and between evaluation agencies.

 What is the difference between a certified translation and a document translation?

 Any translation of a document could loosely be called a “document translation.”
-The term “certified translation” specifically means the translation is accompanied by a signed Certificate of Accuracy.
-A general document translation produced without that certificate is typically not accepted for official purposes — immigration, court, or educational.
+The term “certified translation” specifically means the translation comes with a signed Certificate of Accuracy.
+A general document translation produced without that certificate usually isn’t accepted for official purposes, immigration, court, or educational.
 For most formal institutional submissions, you need the certification.
-For internal use — understanding a foreign-language contract, reviewing correspondence, personal reference — a non-certified translation may be sufficient.
+For internal use, understanding a foreign-language contract, reviewing correspondence, personal reference, a non-certified translation may be enough.
 See our document translation page for a broader overview of our translation services, and our FAQ on the three main types of translators for context on how translation professionals are categorized.

 Do you handle confidential documents securely?

 Yes.
-The documents our clients send us — birth certificates, passports, medical records, legal filings — contain sensitive personal information, and we treat them accordingly.
-We use secure channels for file submission and do not retain copies of client documents beyond what is operationally necessary to complete the translation.
-We do not share client documents or personal information with third parties.
+The documents our clients send, birth certificates, passports, medical records, legal filings, hold sensitive personal information, and we treat them accordingly.
+We use secure channels for file submission and don’t retain copies of client documents beyond what’s operationally necessary to complete the translation.
+We don’t share client documents or personal information with third parties.

 Yes.
-Law firms, immigration practices, corporate HR departments, and universities sometimes send us batches of documents requiring certified translation across multiple language pairs simultaneously.
+Law firms, immigration practices, corporate HR departments, and universities sometimes send us batches of documents needing certified translation across several language pairs at once.
 We have the capacity to handle multi-document, multi-language projects with consistent quality and on agreed timelines.
 Contact us to discuss volume requirements when you request your quote.

 Yes.
-While many certified translation requests involve translating into English for US official use, we also produce certified translations in the other direction — English into Spanish, Chinese, French, Arabic, and other languages — for submissions to foreign institutions, international courts, embassies, or overseas government agencies.
+Many certified translation requests involve translating into English for US official use, but we also produce certified translations in the other direction, English into Spanish, Chinese, French, Arabic, and other languages, for submissions to foreign institutions, international courts, embassies, or overseas government agencies.
 Tell us the target language and the intended use when you request a quote.

 Get Your Certified Translation Started Today

-If you are in New York City and you need a certified translation — for a USCIS immigration application, for a court filing, for a university application, or for any official purpose — we are ready to help.
+If you’re in New York City and you need a certified translation, for a USCIS immigration application, a court filing, a university application, or any official purpose, we’re ready to help.
 Our remote workflow means you can get your documents to us and receive your certified translation without leaving your home or office.
-Our translators are experienced, our certifications are compliant with USCIS and other US institutional standards, and we cover over 200 languages.
+Our translators are experienced, our certifications comply with USCIS and other US institutional standards, and we cover over 500 languages.

-Tell us about your documents and we will turn around a free quote, usually within a few hours.
-No commitment required to request a quote — just the information we need to give you an accurate answer on scope, timeline, and cost.
+Tell us about your documents and we’ll turn around a free quote, usually within a few hours.
+No commitment required to request one, just the information we need to give you an accurate answer on scope, timeline, and cost.

 Questions before you submit?
-Review our FAQ resources on why translator qualifications matter, common mistakes to avoid when hiring, and the three main types of translators — or simply reach out directly.
+Review our FAQ resources on why translator qualifications matter, common mistakes to avoid when hiring, and the three main types of translators, or just reach out directly.